781flyingdutchman/background_downloader/README.md

 Note that `successFullyEnqueued` only refers to the enqueueing of the download task, not its result, which must be monitored via the listener.
 Also note that in order to get progress updates the task must set its `updates` field to a value that includes progress updates.
 In the example, we are asking for both status and progress updates, but other combinations are possible.
 For example, if you set `updates` to `Updates.status` then the task will only generate status updates and no progress updates.
 You define what updates to receive on a task by task basis via the `Task.updates` field, which defaults to status updates only.

-You can start your subscription in a convenient place, like a widget's `initState`, and don't forget to cancel your subscription to the stream using `subscription.cancel()`.
+Best practice is to start your subscription in a singleton object that you initialize upon app startup, so that you only ever listen to the stream once, and use that singleton object to maintain state for your downloads.
 Note the stream can only be listened to once, though you can reset the stream controller by calling `await FileDownloader().resetUpdates()` to start listening again.

 ### Using callbacks